• Home

 So while it may sound like your dog is barking at nothing, they are usually responding to something meaningful in their environment.

-If you'd like a deeper explanation of this behavior and practical ways to stop it, read our article: Why Do Dogs Bark at Nothing?
+If you'd like a deeper explanation of this behavior, read our article: Why Do Dogs Bark at Nothing?
 What Your Dog Is Really Hearing

 Why Do Dogs Get the Zoomies?